joshuajohnson-lab/linux-sysadmin-labs/README.md

 ---

 ## Lab 3: Secure SSH Configuration
-**Objective:** Configure SSH for key-based login only (disable password login, disable root login) and practice safe recovery.
+**Objective:** Configure SSH for **key-based login only** disabling password and root login.
+Verify the setup works and practice safe recovery using the VirtualBox console.

 **Step 1 - Generate SSH Keypair (on Host Machine)**